Read Ahead Material | Cover6 Solutions Workshops

 If you prefer not to install Kali, all of the primary tools can be installed separately from the following locations:

-You can check out the following references to gain familiarization with terms and topics you will hear in class.
+You can check out the following references to gain familiarity with terms and topics you will hear in class.